-Our lead product candidate, AVR-RD-01 for the treatment of Fabry disease, is derived from hematopoietic stem cells to which the gene encoding AGA is added in an ex vivo process using a lentiviral vector.
+Our lead product candidate, AVR-RD-01 for the treatment of Fabry disease, is derived from hematopoietic stem cells to which the gene encoding the enzyme a-galactosidase A, or AGA, is added in an ex vivo process using a lentiviral vector.
 In an ongoing Phase 1 clinical trial of patients with Fabry disease, AVR-RD-01 has been well-tolerated and has led to the production of active AGA enzyme in the two patients treated to date.
 The first patient dosed in this trial continues to express plasma activity levels of AGA enzyme above the range for males with classic Fabry disease twelve months after receiving AVR-RD-01.
-Plasma AGA enzyme activity levels in the second patient also began increasing after receiving AVR-RD-01 and remained above the range for males with classic Fabry disease three months after treatment.
-In addition, we have initiated our company-sponsored Phase 2 clinical trial of AVR-RD-01 and recently dosed the first patient in this trial on June 7, 2018.
+Plasma AGA enzyme activity levels in the second patient also began increasing after receiving AVR-RD-01 and remained above the range for males with classic Fabry disease one month after treatment.
+We anticipate initiating our Phase 2 clinical trial of AVR-RD-01 in mid-2018.